nightrome/cocostuff/README.md

 [cocostuff-labels.txt](https://raw.githubusercontent.com/nightrome/cocostuff10k/master/dataset/cocostuff-labels.txt) | Indices, names and descriptions of the classes in COCO-Stuff | 2.3 KB
 [cocostuff-readme.txt](https://raw.githubusercontent.com/nightrome/cocostuff164k/master/README.md) | This readme | 6.5 KB

+To download earlier versions of this dataset, please visit the [COCO 2017 Stuff Segmentation Challenge](http://cocodataset.org/#download) or [COCO-Stuff 10K](https://github.com/nightrome/cocostuff10k).

 ## Results
 ### Results on the validation set of COCO-Stuff 164K:
 Method                | Source| Class-average accuracy  | Global accuracy | Mean IOU | FW IOU
 ---                   | ---   | ---                     | ---             | ---      | ---
 Deeplab VGG-16 (no CRF) [4] | [1] | 45.1%               | 63.6%           | 33.2%     | 47.6%

 Note that the results between the 10K dataset and the 164K dataset are not direclty comparable, as different train and val images are used.
-Furthermore, on the 164K dataset we train Deeplab for 100K iterations [1], compare to 20K iterations on the 10K dataset [1b].
+Furthermore, on the 164K dataset we train Deeplab for 100K iterations [1], compared to 20K iterations on the 10K dataset [1b].

-## Results of the COCO 2017 Stuff Segmentation Challenge:
+### Results of the COCO 2017 Stuff Segmentation Challenge:
 Please refer to the [official leaderboard](http://cocodataset.org/#stuff-leaderboard).
 Note that these results are not comparable to other COCO-Stuff results, as the challenge only includes a single thing class 'other'.